-If you have a product-based business, go see how many of these things you can actually sell.
-Do a pop-up somewhere or just keep it casual (family and friends) if you have to, but start tracking your results: what you brought, how many people were there, how many products were bought.
-Use these opportunities to get feedback from those people that you sold to and see what kinds of information they can tell you about your products so that you can make improvements.
-This information can not only show early sales, but it also shows that you have actually beta tested this on some small scale.
+If you have a product-based business, it is important to see how many of your products you can actually sell.
+Start a pop-up or keep it casual (family and friends) if you have to, but start tracking your results.
+Document what you brought, how many people were there, and how many products you sold.
+Use these opportunities to get customer feedback.
+Gather information about your products so that you can make improvements.
+Besides the early sales, this information also shows beta testing, even if on a small scale.
 You can show that you have moved forward beyond just the idea phase and you’re actually executing.

 If you have a service-based business, the same concept applies.
 See who you can get to be your first customers.
-Sometimes that means doing something at a severe discount or even for free; but those initial people can give you feedback that is valuable and can demonstrate that somebody tried to utilize the service and liked it.
-It can prove that your audience exists, that the market is there, and you can put that information into your business plan.
+Sometimes that means doing something at a severe discount or even for free.
+Those initial people can give you valuable feedback.
+It can prove that somebody used the service and liked it.
+It can confirm your audience exists and that the market is there.
+You can put that information into your business plan.

 A Successful Beta Test

-Now the size of your beta test is really, really important.
-You can start extremely small, but bigger is always better if you can baby step it out.
-Sometimes you are going to need to do this in pieces where you start with five people here and five people there, or depending on the scale of your business, maybe 500 people here, 500 people there.
+The size of your beta test is important.
+You can start small, but bigger is always better if you can increase it over time.
+Sometimes you are going to need to do this in pieces where you start with five people here and five people there.
+Or depending on the scale of your business, 500 people here, 500 people there.

 The goal of these beta tests is to simply prove that you do, in fact, have a successful business idea.
 For example, I had one client with a design business.
-She was making backpacks for children that were customized and she wanted to get a small bank loan.
-At the time, she said to me that she just knew it was going to work and be totally great.
+She was making custom backpacks for children and she wanted to get a small bank loan.
+At the time, she said to me that she knew it was going to work and be great.
 While I appreciate the positive attitude, I did challenge her a little bit.
-I asked her if she understood that this was going to be a really hands-on business, and asked if she had considered getting out there and soliciting her products to see what happened?
+I wanted her to understand how hands-on this business would be.
+Had she considered getting out there and soliciting her products to see what would happen?

-I challenged her to see if she could get some early buyers and prove out her concepts so that when she went to the bank she could say, “I’ve brought this product to 30 parents, and 15 of them bought them, so obviously, there is a market for it, and my price point is spot on.”
+I challenged her to see if she could get some early buyers and prove out her concepts.
+This way she could say, “I’ve brought this product to 30 parents, and 15 parents bought them.
+There is a market for it, and my price point is spot on.”

 After I challenged her with these thoughts, she decided to move ahead with her beta test.
-As it turned out, her beta test was SO successful that by the end of it, she had made so much money that she didn’t need the bank loan anymore.
+As it turned out, her beta test was very successful.
+By the end of it, she had made so much money that she didn’t need the bank loan anymore.
 The beta test, in her case, ended up being a double benefit.

 The Survey Alternative

 Depending on your business, especially if it’s a larger business, you really want to make sure that your ducks are in a row quacking in sync and in tune.
 But what happens when you have something that is difficult to test?
-If you are manufacturing something that is brand new or you are inventing something that is brand new, the alternative to the traditional beta test is using a survey.
+If you are manufacturing or inventing something brand new, a survey is an option to the usual beta test.

-You can do a mass survey to a large sampling of people and get their opinion on multiple aspects of your product or service.
-You could include questions such as: “If you had access to this product, would you buy it?” or “If you had the option of purchasing this service, would you be interested in it?”
+You can survey a large sampling of people and get their opinion on many aspects of your product or service.
+You could include questions such as: “If you had access to this product, would you buy it?” or “If you had the option of purchasing this service, would it be of interest?”

-Once you have whatever beta test or survey that you have completed, you can put that into your business plan and present it to the investor or to the bank (or whoever your audience is).
+Once you have the completed beta test or survey, include it in your business plan.
+Present it to your audience, whether an investor or a banker.
 This approach shows that you have more than just an idea — you have something actionable.
-Investors can see you’ve already taken steps towards execution to prove out your successful business idea, and you are ready for greater action with their help if they invest in your business.
+Investors can see you’ve already taken steps to prove you have a successful business idea.
+You are ready for greater action with their help if they invest in your business.